Skip to main content

 Builders should assume:

-• Tenant isolation on every call (company_id + validated api_key).
+• Data scoping on every call (company_id + validated api_key).
+No API call can cross organisation boundaries.

 • PII handling aligned with your DPA: do not rebuild sensitive fields into public UIs.